RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_server_translation_memory.md

 ****
 Select the Container
 ----
 In the next step, select the container database in which the new TM should be created.
-To do this retrieve the containers available on the TM Server.
-The container is referenced by using the nice name and the container properties as parameters.
+To do this, retrieve the containers available on the TM Server.
+The container is referenced by using the friendly name and the container properties as parameters.
 # [C#](#tab/tabid-3)
 ```cs
 containerPath += containerName;